 When Does the Canada Opening Ceremony Start?

 The Canada opening ceremony begins on Friday, June 12, 2026, at 1:30 PM local time (EDT) at Toronto Stadium (BMO Field).
-The show runs exactly 90 minutes before Canada faces Bosnia and Herzegovina in the country’s first-ever men’s FIFA World Cup match on home soil at 3:00 PM EDT.
+It starts roughly 90 minutes before Canada faces Bosnia and Herzegovina in the country’s first-ever men’s FIFA World Cup match on home soil at 3:00 PM EDT.

 BMO Field: The Stadium Hosting the Canada Opening Ceremony